Weather conditions vocabulary in Luchazi to English

 - Huendza = great rushing flood; overrunning flood.

-- Mahuendza (plural) = great rushing floods; overrunning floods.
+- Mahuendza (plural) = great. rushing floods; overrunning floods.

 - Huendza ya ndonga = great rushing flood; overrunning flood.